centrahq/api-documentation/source/guides/plugins/adyen-checkout.md

 2. It's using your `*.centra.com`-subdomain (To make sure we can guarantee that it works).
 3. It has a notification key that is complicated, use the auto generated one to make sure it's secure enough.

-Now, copy the Notification URL into Adyen:
+Now, copy the Notification URL into Adyen by selecting "Standard Notification":

 ```eval_rst
 .. image:: images/adyen-notification.png